 She’s just an actor hired off Fiverr, and the testimonial is obviously fake.
 Here’s another one for you to see:

-It's a very deceiving strategy for promoting a product and this is hardly something legitimate marketers would do.
-It's best to stay safe out there and only make critical purchase decisions after you've done some research (which you have in this case).
+It’s a very deceiving strategy for promoting a product, which is hardly something legitimate marketers would do.
+It’s best to stay safe out there and only make critical purchase decisions after you’ve done some research (which you have in this case).

 Final Words – Is Wake Up To Cash a Scam?

-We can't call the website a scam simply because it isn't even a product.
-It's simply a deceiving website which makes money for the owner by sending people to random products.
-Like we mentioned before, the website keeps switching from a product to product and it may promote something totally different in the future.
+We can’t call the Wake Up To Cash website a scam simply because it isn’t even a product.
+It’s simply a deceiving website that makes money for the owner by sending people to random products.
+As we mentioned before, the website keeps switching from product to product, and it may promote something totally different in the future.

-Since the owner is hardly interested in helping you out (by promoting healthy products), it's safe to say you may eventually get scammed through (notice we didn't say 'by') this website.
-We suggest you to stay away from this site to avoid getting scammed.
+Since the owner is hardly interested in helping you out (by promoting healthy products), it’s safe to say you may eventually get scammed through this (notice we didn’t say ‘by’) on this website.
+We suggest you stay away from this site to avoid getting scammed.

 Making money is not easy.
-That's because of the existence of countless bunk programs and shady pyramid schemes which are all set to scam you.
-Thankfully, there's a legitimate way to work from home with which you can eventually quit your day jobs.
+That’s because of the existence of countless bunk programs, bogus cash-from-home reviews, and shady pyramid schemes which are all set to scam you.
+Thankfully, there’s a legitimate way to work from home with which you can eventually quit your day jobs.

-Granted it's not easy and it does require you to put in the work and efforts but if you're up for the challenge, definitely check out our top recommended training program.
-The same exact program is the reason behind hundreds of like-minded entrepreneurs just like you, and can provide you the financial freedom like no other online program.
+Granted it’s not easy and requires you to put in the work and effort but if you’re up for the challenge, definitely check out our top recommended training program.
+The same exact program is the reason behind hundreds of like-minded entrepreneurs just like you and can provide you the financial freedom like no other online program.